micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/decision_paper/index.md

 Only very basic concepts (node, subscription and publisher) implemented so far.
 Whole library has just 500 LoC in sum.

 Has OSRF plans for it in the midterm?
-They have mentioned it on the roadmap, [ROS 2 roadmap](https://github.com/micro-ROS/rclc/tree/feature/api_documentation).
+They have mentioned it on the roadmap, [rclc master](https://github.com/micro-ROS/rclc).

 ## Dynamic Memory Management in ROS 2